Watch Me Grow, Years 1 to 5

 Look At Me Grow!

 Think about the difference between a newborn baby and a 5-year-old — it’s huge!
 The time from birth to 5 years old is when children’s brains develop and they experience the greatest changes.
-It is also when they learn how to love and be loved, and how to trust and be trusted.
+It is also when they learn about love and trust.

-As parents, we play a huge role in the way our children develop, and these first four years are the most rewarding time.
-We’ve put together a list of what you can expect during these years, and ideas for connecting with your child and helping her grow.
-Keep up the great work!
+Parents play a huge role in the way children develop and it is rewarding to see them grow.
+We’ve put together a list of what you can expect during these early years and ideas to help them grow.

 The time from birth to 5 years old is the period when children have the greatest learning and changes.